 The Careers Advisor provides group and class work to maximise student vocational and educational opportunities, offers personalised career counselling and planning for students, co-ordinates work experience, open day visits and youth expo visit and runs programmes on careers choice and work exploration according to year level.

-Personal interviews can be arranged on request with the Mentor Teacher, Subject Teachers and Head of College.
+Personal interviews can be arranged on request with the any staff member.
 We actively encourage regular communication with Parents and Caregivers through e-mail.
 Individual staff e-mail addresses are published on the school website.